Rubus fruticosus agg.

 Their average height and spread varies widely, but in general, you’ll need to place each plant about three to five feet apart if you plan to grow more than one.

-There are three different plant structures, if you will, when it comes to blackberries:
+There are three different plant structures when it comes to blackberries:

 Now, let’s dig into the five most notable species of blackberry.
 It’s important to note that in the wild, species freely interbreed.

 Also, keep in mind that the category of blackberries as a whole are sometimes referred to as Rubus fruticosus agg., with “agg.” being an abbreviation for aggregate.

 The various blackberry species are grouped this way for practical purposes of taxonomy, and to distinguish them from other Rubus fruits, such as raspberries and dewberries.